Skip to content

 Rule Editor

-If you want to group them by device type, you would add a rule for routers of devices.hostname endswith rtr.example.com.
+If you want to group them by the device type of rtr, you would add a rule for routers of devices.hostname endswith rtr.example.com.
+This would match dcX.rtr.example.com

-If you want to group them by DC, you could use the rule devices.hostname regex dc1\..*\.example\.com (Don't forget to escape periods in the regex)
+If you want to group them by DC, you could use the rule devices.hostname regex dc1\..*\.example\.com (Don't forget to escape periods in the regex).
+This would match dc1.rtr.example.com.

 Static Groups